 "The U.S. Food and Drug Administration today approved Kcentra (Prothrombin Complex Concentrate, Human) for the urgent reversal of vitamin K antagonist (VKA) anticoagulation in adults with acute major bleeding.
 Plasma is the only other product appr"...

 Details with Side Effects

-Discontinuing PRADAXA places patients at an increased risk of thrombotic events.
-If anticoagulation with PRADAXA must be discontinued for a reason other than pathological bleeding, consider coverage with another anticoagulant [see DOSAGE AND ADMINISTRATION and WARNINGS AND PRECAUTIONS].
+Premature discontinuation of any oral anticoagulant, including PRADAXA, increases the risk of thrombotic events.
+If anticoagulation with PRADAXA is discontinue d for a reason other than pathological bleeding or completion of a course of therapy, consider coverage with another anticoagulant [see DOSAGE AND ADMINISTRATION and WARNINGS AND PRECAUTIONS].

 Dabigatran etexilate mesylate is a yellow-white to yellow powder.
 A saturated solution in pure water has a solubility of 1.8 mg/mL.
 It is freely soluble in methanol, slightly soluble in ethanol, and sparingly soluble in isopropanol.

 The 150 mg capsule for oral administration contains 172.95 mg dabigatran etexilate mesylate, which is equivalent to 150 mg of dabigatran etexilate, and the following inactive ingredients: acacia, dimethicone, hypromellose, hydroxypropyl cellulose, talc, and tartaric acid.
 The capsule shell is composed of carrageenan, FD&C Blue No. 2 (150 mg only), FD&C Yellow No. 6, hypromellose, potassium chloride, titanium dioxide, and black edible ink.
 The 75 mg capsule contains 86.48 mg dabigatran etexilate mesylate, equivalent to 75 mg dabigatran etexilate, and is otherwise similar to the 150 mg capsule.